Methanococcaceae

-In taxonomy, the Methanococcaceae are a family of the Methanococcales.
+Methanococcaceae is a family of archaeans in the order Methanococcales.
 These organisms produce methane from formate or through the reduction of carbon dioxide with hydrogen.
 They live in marshes and other coastal areas.
 Members of the genus Methanothermococcus have been found in deep-sea hydrothermal vents.

 Phylogeny

 The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI).